aseyq/trentomathr/README.md

 | ~~Monday 6~~  | There is no class (out of town)  |
 | Monday 13 |   |
 | Monday 20 |   |

+## Updates
+### 09-Nov-2021
+I have added the solutions of the excercises.
+Shortly I will add the lecture notes of this week and the next week.